GeneGajewski/Dashboard/README.md

 ---

-Dashboard is a fast and easy monitoring application for [NetLogger](https://www.netlogger.org) amateur radio nets.
+Dashboard for Net Logger is a fast and easy monitoring application for [NetLogger](https://www.netlogger.org) amateur radio nets.

 This application is built using Embarcadero's [C++ Builder Community Edition](https://www.embarcadero.com/products/cbuilder/starter/), which is free to use for non-commercial purposes.
 I chose this toolset as I am a longtime user of C++ Builder and I appreciate the simplicity